-Most of us have at least cursory knowledge of what estate planning is and why it’s important in general.
-But it’s important to know there are numerous options for estate planning which can address specific life situations, remove burdens from, and legally protect our loved ones after we die.
+Most of us have at least a cursory knowledge of what estate planning is and why it’s important in general.
+But it’s important to know there are numerous options for estate planning which can address specific life situations, as well as remove burdens from and legally protect our loved ones after we die.

-The two most common documents used for estate planning are living trusts and wills.
-Let’s take a look at how these tools for estate planning are alike, and how they are different.
+The two most common legal documents used for estate planning are living trusts and wills.
+Let’s take a look at how these tools for estate planning are alike and how they are different.

 What is a Living Trust

 Like a will, the living trust document is a legal document that states who will manage your estate and receive your property when you die or if you become otherwise incapacitated.
 However, we will see later how living trusts and wills are different.

 Why is it called a living trust?
 In simple terms, because the trust is created during the grantor’s lifetime and may be changed while the grantor is alive, it is considered “living.”
 A living trust is also known as a revocable living trust since its provisions can be changed or nullified during a person’s lifetime.